15 common household toxins to pets

 Kitchens are rife with potentially toxic things for our pets to ingest, starting with food meant for human consumption.
 Several foods that we enjoy can be deadly to our furry companions.
 The most common include:

-• Coffee grounds
+1. Coffee grounds

-• Yeast dough
+3. Yeast dough

-• Macadamia nuts
+4. Macadamia nuts

-• Grapes and raisins
+5. Grapes and raisins

-• Onions and garlic
+6. Onions and garlic

-• Sugar free gums and candies containing xylitol
+8. Sugar-free gums and candies containing xylitol

 You may also keep your cleaning products under the cabinet in the kitchen.
 Be sure these items are kept safely from your pets as they can cause harm from ingestion, skin contact or inhalation.

-In the bathroom
+In your bathroom

 10. Be sure to keep any other medications (anti-depressants, diet pills, cold medication and even inhalers for asthma) out of the reach of your pets.
 Don’t assume that because your pill bottle is childproof that it is also pet-proof.
 A determined dog can get into just about anything!

-In the garage
+In your garage

-Potential hazards abound in the garage.
-Insecticides are commonly used on our pets to control parasites like fleas and ticks and around the house to control ants, spiders, and other creepy crawlies.
+11. Insecticides are commonly used on our pets to control parasites like fleas and ticks and around the house to control ants, spiders, and other creepy crawlies.
 Be sure to follow the instructions on the flea prevention packaging (many products that are safe for dogs are not safe for cats) and prevent your pets from contacting insecticides you have applied around the house.

-Antifreeze (ethylene glycol) is sweet tasting to our pets and just a small amount can cause fatal kidney failure.
+13. Antifreeze (ethylene glycol) is sweet tasting to our pets and just a small amount can cause fatal kidney failure.
 Check your vehicle for leaks, especially if your pets have access to the garage.

-Around the house
+Around your house

-You would be surprised at the things that pets will ingest.
-What about a dime looks tasty?
+14. What about a dime looks tasty?
 Nothing!
 Yet, I have had to surgically remove one from a cat’s stomach.
-I have no idea what led to that cat eating that dime, but it did teach me that pets will eat ANYTHING (and exemplifies why having a pet insurance policy from Petplan, which covers accidents like foreign body ingestion, can provide real peace of mind).
+I have no idea what led to that cat-eating that dime, but it did teach me that pets will eat ANYTHING (and exemplifies why having a pet insurance policy from Petplan, which covers accidents like foreign body ingestion, can provide real peace of mind).
 Mothballs, coins, batteries, and other small items like buttons, hair bands and children’s toys can all be ingested.
-Some are toxic, while others can cause life threatening intestinal blockages.
+Some are toxic, while others can cause life-threatening intestinal blockages.

-Ingestion of tobacco and recreational drugs can cause illness, and ingestion of some species of house plants can be deadly to your pet.
+15. Ingestion of tobacco and recreational drugs can cause illness, and ingestion of some species of house plants can be deadly to your pet.
 Lilies are especially dangerous to cats, so keep this year’s Easter lily well out of reach of kitty.

-Unfortunately, even the best laid plans can be foiled by a curious pet, so keep a 24-hour animal poison control hotline number handy, such as the Animal Poison Control Center number (1-888-4ANI-HELP or 1-888-426-4435).
+Unfortunately, even the best-laid plans can be foiled by a curious pet, so keep a 24-hour animal poison control hotline number handy, such as the Animal Poison Control Center number (1-888-4ANI-HELP or 1-888-426-4435).
 And always have the number of your regular veterinarian and emergency veterinarian handy in case of emergency.